jekhokie/raspberry-noaa-v2/docs/setting_sdr_source_id.md

 # Setting SDR Device ID

-Good news - If you are using more than 1 SDR Dongle in your RN2 configuration and you wish to assign a particular SDR Dongle/Antenna pair to a sattelite, you can!
+Good news - If you are using more than 1 SDR Dongle in your RN2 configuration and you wish to assign a particular SDR Dongle/Antenna pair to a satellite, you can!

   Work flow: